mbezjak/kin/README.md

  * group id
  * artifact id

-Manually synchronizing configuration across all projects is a waste of time.
-By using `kin` you can create templates that are used across projects while specifying only those properties that differ.
+Manually synchronizing configuration across all projects is a waste of time. `kin` allows you to create templates that are used across projects while specifying only those properties that differ.

 ## Example usage